 We seek to examine ESG risks when we review investments for our clients, through the lens of credit investing.
-Where material ESG related investment risks or reputational risks outweigh the mitigating factors, HPS may choose to decline the investment or implement additional monitoring and potential engagement with the appropriate parties, in an effort to mitigate such risks.
-Our ability to integrate ESG considerations into the investment process is dependent on the varying degrees of access we have to ESG-related information.
+Where material ESG risks outweigh the mitigating factors, HPS may choose to decline the investment or implement additional monitoring and potential engagement with the appropriate parties, in an effort to mitigate such risks.
+Our ability to integrate ESG considerations into the investment process is dependent on various factors such as, but not limited to, access to information, transaction timelines, and investment dynamics.

-As part of this firmwide ESG Framework (the "Framework"), we seek to engage with portfolio company management teams and/or private equity sponsors where applicable and practical in an effort to mitigate any identified material ESG risk(s) and aspire to help relevant parties assess the possible long-term financial and reputational impacts that could result from a failure to address ESG issues.
+As part of this firmwide Sustainability Framework (the "Framework"), we seek to engage with portfolio company management teams and/or private equity sponsors where applicable and practical in an effort to mitigate any identified material ESG risk(s) and aspire to help relevant parties assess the possible long-term financial and reputational impacts that could result from a failure to address ESG issues.